RyanVNgo/rem8C/README.md

   ./rem8C -r <ROM File> [-l {200}] [-s {200}]

 Options:
-  -l  <load_addr>     Address, in hex bar the decorator (i.e. 200 not 0x200), to load the ROM.
+  -l  <load_addr>     Address, in hex without the decorator (i.e. 200 not 0x200), to load the ROM.
-  -s  <start_addr>    Address, in hex bar the decorator (i.e. 200 not 0x200), to start running.
+  -s  <start_addr>    Address, in hex without the decorator (i.e. 200 not 0x200), to start running.
 ```

 ## Input